dhappy/TRWBL/v12/TRWBL/teams/by/software/Mïmis.md

 Mïmis will allow publishing of source documents and holding incremental conversions to new formats, allowing multiple contributors to go toward producing a new format.
 ### Curation

+A current issue facing AI researchers is collecting corpora of high-quality training data.

+Mïmis will conglomerate collections of training data and make them generally available.